 There are two main types of long-distance trains in Russia: high-speed trains for fast traveling between the neighboring cities and sleeper trains for comfortable overnight journeys or multi-day trips.

 High-speed trains of Russia

 High-speed trains are modern seating European-standard trains capable of developing speeds from 160 up to 250 km/h.
-They offer fast and comfortable trips from Moscow to Saint Petersburg, Berlin, Nizhny Novgorod, Smolensk, Tver, Orel, Kursk and some other towns, as well as from Saint Petersburg to Helsinki, Veliky Novgorod, Petrozavodsk and some smaller towns.
+They offer fast and comfortable trips from Moscow to Saint Petersburg, Berlin, Nizhny Novgorod, Smolensk, Tver, Orel, Kursk, and some other towns, as well as from Saint Petersburg to Helsinki, Veliky Novgorod, Petrozavodsk, and some smaller towns.
 High-speed trains also operate between Petrozavodsk and Novgorod Veliky, Krasnodar and Adler and several other routes.
 Travel time of the trains of this type does not exceed 4 hours and allows passengers to reach their destination in a fast and comfortable way.
 Departures of such trains are usually scheduled for the morning or the afternoon time.
-Below is the list of Russia high-speed trains.
+Below is the list of Russian high-speed trains.

 • Sapsan train